Mathematics

 When planning and delivering a unit in maths, teachers embed and demonstrate elements of teaching through mastery in the following ways:

-1. Small steps with continuous links to previous learning
+Small steps with continuous links to previous learning and the following of The National Oak Academy as long term pacing.

 Assessments are carried out daily.
-Main assessments are taken from Rising Stars, Puma.
+Main assessments are taken from Rising Stars NTS.
 The KS2 papers are Reasoning and Arithmetic in preparation for The National Test at the End of Y6.
-KS1 sit Puma Maths papers also.
-Teacher Assessment and Data from the Puma test are submitted three times a year.
-Year 2 and Year 6 have the National Test.
+Teacher Assessment and Data from the NTS tests are submitted three times a year.
 Baselines are carried out in EYFS.
-The Baseline test has been written by the school.

 Curriculum Impact